-In a large bowl, place the cake flour, xanthan gum, baking powder, baking soda, 1 teaspoon ground cinnamon, salt, cream of tartar, nutmeg and 3/4 cup granulated sugar, and whisk to combine well.
+In a large bowl, place the flour, xanthan gum, baking powder, baking soda, 1 teaspoon ground cinnamon, salt, cream of tartar, nutmeg and 3/4 cup granulated sugar, and whisk to combine well.
 Add the butter, eggs and cider, and mix to combine well.
-The batter will be thin.
-Continue to mix until it begins to thicken.
+The batter will be relatively thin.

 Transfer the batter to a piping bag fitted with a small plain tip or a squeeze bottle.
-If using a piping bag, be careful not to let the batter come out of the tip where you don’t intend it to.
 Squeeze the batter into the prepared doughnut wells until they are each about 2/3 of the way full.
 Shake the pan back and forth horizontally until the batter is in an even layer in each well.

 Place the pan in the center of the preheated oven and bake until the tops of the doughnuts spring back when pressed (about 8 minutes).
 The underside will be browned, but the tops will still be relatively pale.
 Remove the pan from the oven and allow the doughnuts to cool for about 3 minutes, or until they are no longer too hot to touch.